seankelliher/recent-projects/README.md

 ## Project Status

-TESTING: Conducting cross browser and accessibility testing. <!-- Project meets general accessibility (WACG) and cross-browser requirements.
-More testing with a dedicated services (e.g., Sauce Labs) would be helpful if deploying to production. -->
+Project meets general accessibility (WACG) and cross-browser requirements.
+More testing with a dedicated services (e.g., Sauce Labs) would be helpful if deploying to production.

 ## Project Screen Shots